arunhpatil/CatGenEx/README.md

 (3) “Expressed in all tissues” – detected in all 32 tissues; (4) “Tissue enhanced” – at least a 5-fold higher expression level in one tissue compared to the average value of all 32 tissues;
 (5) “Mixed” – the remaining genes detected in 1-31 tissues and in none of the above categories.
-The categories are modified slightly and the users can tweak the code to include cut-off at FPKM or iBAQ or any other quantification means as mentioned in Uhlen et. al., and Want et. al.
+The categories are modified slightly and the users can tweak the code to include cut-off at FPKM or iBAQ or any other quantification means as mentioned in Uhlen et. al., and Wang et. al.

 NOTE: CatGenEx
       - should be used for an expression matrix containing multiple tissues;